 There are so many cooking oils available these days, you don’t know which one to toss in your shopping cart anymore.
 There are oils derived from different plants and vegetables, and oils from different animal fats, too.
-But since you got yourself a new kitchen appliance that promotes healthy cooking, it goes without saying that your cooking oil must also be the healthy option.
+But since you got yourself a new kitchen appliance that promotes healthy cooking, it goes without saying that your cooking oil must also be a healthy option.

 So, before you hit the supermarket, take time to read this rundown of some of the best cooking oils and make your own healthy choice:

-Due to its high levels of saturated fat, health practitioners have warned us over the use of coconut oil in cooking.
+Due to its high levels of saturated fat, health practitioners have warned us about the use of coconut oil in cooking.
 But why does it always end up on top of the list?
 Coconut oil is a plant-based fat which contains 92% saturated fat but has no unhealthy cholesterol.
-It can withstand high temperature of heats, which means it doesn’t get oxidized or go rancid too quickly.
+It can withstand a high temperature of heats, which means it doesn’t get oxidized or go rancid too quickly.
 That means you get the healthy stuff out of the oil even after it has been cooked with, without being exposed to free radicals.
 Coconut oil is one of the richest sources of Lauric Acid, a saturated fat believed to have antimicrobial properties and boosts the immune system.
 Coconut oil may also improve other risk factors and therefore protect against heart disease.

 Best for: Baking